-- Question raised: Can art be taken to the streets? - Banksy opened Dismaland, a large scale group show lampooning Disneyland on 21 August 2015 and permanently closed on 27 September 2015.
-The "theme park" was located in Weston-Super-Mare.

-'When you go to an art gallery you are simply a tourist looking at the trophy cabinet of a few millionaires' Banksy

-- It was a traditional Banksy work in that it was shrouded in secrecy before it opened and the themes were the apocalypse, anti-consumerism, and a social critique of celebrity culture, immigration, and law enforcement.
-The bulk of the artwork was created by dozens of artists. - The brochure says, "Are you looking for an alternative to the soulless sugar-coated banality of the average family day out?
+- My last question. - On 21 August 2015 Banksy opened Dismaland, a large scale group show lampooning Disneyland and it closed permanently just over a month later on 27 September 2015.
+The "theme park" was located in Weston-Super-Mare, Somerset, England. - Banksy wrote, 'When you go to an art gallery you are simply a tourist looking at the trophy cabinet of a few millionaires' - (CLICK) The question is: Can art be taken to the streets?", that is can we escape the gallery, the dealer, the exhibition and art for multimillionaires and really engage with the everyday life? - It was a traditional Banksy work in that it was shrouded in secrecy before it opened and the themes were the apocalypse, anti-consumerism, and a social critique of celebrity culture, immigration, and law enforcement.
+The bulk of the artwork was created by dozens of artists. - The brochure says, "Are you looking for an alternative to the soulless sugarcoated banality of the average family day out?
 Or just somewhere cheaper.
 Then this is the place for you-a chaotic new world where you can escape from mindless escapism." - The park is staffed by morose Dismaland employees who are uninterested in being helpful or remotely informative.
-Entrance to the event requires an uncomfortably awkward NSA-esque security screening, and of course, you exit through the gift shop.
+Entrance to the event requires an uncomfortably, intentionally awkward security screening, and of course, you exit through the gift shop.